ome/omero-guide-introduction/docs/data-management.rst

 -  How to move the data between groups if you are an administrator working on behalf of others.

+-  How to prepare data for publication using the OMERO.web.

 Setup
 -----